 “I teach at a school with 1,500 students and there are four counselors, and in our district, there is one bilingual counselor … [more] money needs to be funneled into these types of things.
 Our kids could really use people to talk to about their fears right now,” Hardin said.

 We Belong Together’s Kids Caravan forces the public to bear witness to youth of colors’ fears.
 We Belong Together is a campaign of the National Domestic Workers Alliance, comprised of immigrant women and children across the country, as well as women’s organizations and immigrant rights groups.

 Participants in the four-city tour include Leah, an 11-year-old girl with an undocumented mother, and her close friend Jasmine, a 10-year-old from Florida whose mother had Deferred Action for Childhood Arrivals (DACA), an Obama-era immigration policy that provides a work permit and protection from deportation renewable every two years for those who meet specific requirements.
-(Rewire is not using the last names of some of the children in this story for security reasons.)

 The differences between them were stark because of their families’ different experiences within the immigration system.
 Jasmine was there with her mother; Leah’s mother couldn’t join the tour because of concerns for her safety.
 Jasmine explained that school was a place where she could learn, have fun, and turn off her worries—“it’s like a refuge,” she said.
 Leah said that concentrating at school was difficult because she constantly worried about her family being taken from her both while she was at school and at night before bed.